 This chapter of the book explores shadow vigilantism as it appears not in the behavior of ordinary people but rather in the conduct of officials within the system, who feel morally justified in subverting the system because they see it as so regularly and indifferently producing failures of justice.
 Such subversion is apparent, for example, in refusing to prosecute vigilantes, police, or crime victims who stray beyond legal limitations on the use of force against aggressors, in police testilying to subvert search and seizure technicalities (and judicial toleration of it), and in prosecutorial overcharging to compensate for past perceived justice-failures.

 Robinson, Paul H. and Robinson, Sarah M., "Shadow Vigilante Officials Manipulate and Distort to Force Justice from an Apparently Reluctant System" (2016).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1662.

 Courts Commons, Criminal Law Commons, Criminal Procedure Commons, Criminology Commons, Ethics and Political Philosophy Commons, Judges Commons, Law and Society Commons, Law Enforcement and Corrections Commons, Public Law and Legal Theory Commons, Public Policy Commons, Rule of Law Commons, Social Policy Commons